Raffilevy/Algorithm-Challenges/README.md

 5) adjacentElementsProduct - given an array of integers, finds the pair of adjacent elements that has the largest product and returns that product.

 6) shapeArea - given an "interesting polygon", returns the area of it.
 (A 1-interesting polygon is just a square with a side of length 1.
 An n-interesting polygon is obtained by taking the n - 1-interesting polygon and appending 1-interesting polygons to its rim, side by side.)

+7) makeArrayConsecutive2 - given an array of unique integers, returns the minimum amount of unique integers needed so that the array can be rearranged in ascending order and increasing by one.